Historical Facts in the Territory

 Welcome to the Unceded territory of the Anishinaabe, Cree, Dakota and Nakota people.
 There are several historical facts that need to be taken into consideration regarding rights and interests to lands in Treaty 2 Territory.

-Treaty 2 itself notes that there were several communities who were not represented at Manitoba House, and in the Treaty, it provides that Mekis, a son of Okanese, would represent those communities in the Treaty 2 process.
+Treaty 2 itself notes that there were several communities who were not represented at Manitoba House, and in the Treaty, it provides that Mekis, a son of Okanese, would represent those other local Nations in the Treaty 2 process.

 Note also that persons who became Chiefs of First Nations and who after the Manitoba House Treaty Gathering received reserves in Treaty 2 Territory appear on the paylists of what was then “Dauphin Lake/Riding Mountain Band”, and according to those paylists, received their Treaty payment as Treaty 2 persons, three years before Treaty 4 had been entered into.

-Note that these same persons and communities subsequently had reserves set apart for them in Treaty 2 Territory.
+Note that these same persons and local Nations subsequently had reserves set apart for them in Treaty 2 Territory.
 However, the adhesion to Treaty they signed happened to be Treaty 4.

 Peguis’ people entered into Treaty 1 but later after the theft of their reserve by government officials, were provided with another reserve in Treaty 2 Territory, without the consent of the First Nations in Treaty 2 Territory.

 When Treaty 5 was entered into at Norway House, the people who today are at Fisher River stipulated they wanted farm lands.
 Lt.
 Gov. Alexander Morris granted their wish by giving them only 100 acres per family of five and placing the reserve in Treaty 2 Territory without bothering to obtain the consent of Treaty 2 First Nations.